 Moving to a higher resolution of modelling allows all vehicles and their interactions to be individually simulated, including ride service and non-ride service vehicles.
-The nature of ride service operation means that the effects are seen at a very localised level; vehicles pick up or drop off in traffic or at the curbside outside individual buildings and occupy individual spaces.
-Therefore, as ride share adoption increases so do the localised impacts; i.e. the more ride share vehicles, the higher the demand for curbside pick up and drop off, and, consequently the more vehicle and pedestrian interaction at a street level occurs and the more significiant are the impacts on parking revenue.
+The nature of ride service operation means that the effects are seen at a very localised level; vehicles pick-up or drop-off in traffic or at the curbside outside individual buildings and occupy individual spaces.
+Therefore, as ride share adoption increases so do the localised impacts; i.e. more ride share vehicles creates higher demands for curbside pick-ups and drop-offs, and consequently, more vehicle and pedestrian interaction at a street level and more significiant impacts on parking revenue.

-The knock on-effects are illustrated here within the context of the modelling framework (Figure 36).
+The knock-on effects are illustrated in Figure 36 in the context of the modelling framework.